mathquill/mathquill/README.md

 the same behavior as the Desmos calculator. `'down'` instead means it is the numerator that is always skipped, which is the same behavior as the Mac OS X built-in app Grapher.

+`supSubsRequireOperand` disables typing of superscripts and subscripts when there's nothing to the left of the cursor to be exponentiated or subscripted.
+Averts the especially confusing typo `x^^2`, which looks much like `x^2`.

 Supported handlers:
 - `moveOutOf`, `deleteOutOf`, and `selectOutOf` are called with `dir` and the